-Physicians at Kaiser Permanente Excel in State-of-the-Art Cardiac Surgeries
+Physicians at Kaiser Permanente excel in state-of-the-art cardiac surgeries

-Sunnyside Medical Center Receives Top Honors
+Sunnyside Medical Center receives top honors

-The honors are due, in no small part, to the good work of Permanente physicians like Yong Shin, MD, chief of Cardiovascular Surgery at the Kaiser Permanente Northwest Center for Heart and Vascular Care.
+The honors are due, in no small part, to the good work of Permanente physicians like Yong Shin, MD, chief of Cardiothoracic Surgery at Northwest Permanente.

 “The key to our success has been our highly dedicated and skilled cardiovascular team, which is passionately committed to providing the very best care for our patients,” says Dr. Shin.
-“Our repeated top three-star STS quality rating has been a powerful example of how Kaiser Permanente’s integrated care model can facilitate a health care team to work together in a multidisciplinary fashion to achieve excellence in patient-centered care.”
+“Our repeated top 3-star STS quality rating has been a powerful example of how Kaiser Permanente’s integrated care model can facilitate a health care team to work together in a multidisciplinary fashion to achieve excellence in patient-centered care.”